2. Cheese

 Apart from routine animal cruelty, the dairy industry is also among the most environmentally destructive industries on our planet.

 Dairy is a major contributor to deforestation, species extinction, air pollution, water consumption, water pollution, and greenhouse gas emissions.
 As outlined in the landmark Poore & Nemecek (2018) study, dairy milk production uses ten times as much land, produces three times as many greenhouse gas emissions, and consumes twenty times more fresh water than equivalent plant-based milks.
-Dairy utilises not only the land on which cows graze that dairy uses, but also massive areas of cropland to produce their feed.
-The vast amounts of manure and urine produced by dairy globally run into our water and soil systems.
+Dairy utilises not only the land on which cows graze, but also massive areas of cropland to produce their feed.
+The vast quantities of manure and urine produced by the dairy industry globally run into water and soil systems.
 This triggers eutrophication - with the excess of nutrients causing, among other things, algal blooms that reduce oxygen in water systems and lead to mass fish kills and dead zones.
-The dairy industry rarely pays the cost for their negative effects on the environment, but outsources them to governments and communities.
-Just grabbing a different carton from the supermarket shelf can drastically improve not only your ethical, but also your environmental footprint.
+The dairy industry rarely pays the cost for its negative effects on the environment, but it outsources those costs to governments and communities.
+Just grabbing a different carton from the supermarket shelf can drastically improve not only your ethical but also your environmental footprint.

 Necessary?